hapara-fail/blocklist/README.md

 # hapara.fail Blocklist

-**A DNS blocklist for neutralizing surveillance and content filtering systems in managed network environments.**
+**A unified blocklist for neutralizing surveillance and content filtering systems in managed network environments.**

-This repository contains a universal blocklist designed for seamless integration with modern DNS filtering solutions.
+This repository contains a comprehensive blocklist designed for seamless integration with modern network filtering and ad-blocking solutions.
 Its purpose is to inhibit the function of software commonly used for student monitoring, web censorship, and other forms of network-level restriction.

 ### Core Features

 * **Focused Scope:** The list is curated to target domains directly associated with surveillance and filtering software, minimizing the potential for unintended service disruption.
 * **Adblock Plus Syntax:** Formatted using the `||domain.com^` syntax for compatibility with specific ad-blocking software, ensuring precise domain and subdomain blocking.
 * **Community-Maintained:** The blocklist is actively updated based on community-submitted intelligence and research to adapt to the changing domain infrastructure of targeted services.
-* **Privacy-Oriented:** Designed to restore user autonomy and enhance digital privacy by disabling intrusive network monitoring.
+* **Privacy-Oriented:** Designed to restore user autonomy and enhance digital privacy by disabling intrusive network monitoring and location tracking.

 ## Objective

 The primary objective of this blocklist is to provide network administrators and users with a tool to disable the functionality of specific third-party services.
-It operates by blocking DNS resolution for domains essential to the operation of:
+It operates by blocking connections to domains essential to the operation of:

 * **Student Monitoring & Surveillance:** Applications that monitor user activity, capture screen content, and report on browsing habits.
 * **Web Censorship & Filtering:** Cloud-based and on-premise solutions that restrict access to websites and online resources.
-* **Restrictive Network Technologies:** Various other services that limit user control and compromise privacy within a managed network.
+* **Device Management (MDM):** Infrastructure used to force-install applications and enforce restrictions on managed devices.
+* **Location Tracking:** Services used to track the physical location of users and devices.

 ## Format & Compatibility